getCassette-io/sdk/README.md

 There is a Tui included with this SDK to demonstrate a real life usable application.

-## Greenfinch
+## Cassette

-Greenfinch is a GUI application that allows easy interaction with NeoFS and relies on this SDK
+Cassette is a GUI application that allows easy interaction with NeoFS and relies on this SDK